 The current economic environment and related turmoil in the global financial system has had and may continue to have an impact on Spectrum Brands' business and financial condition.
 Global economic conditions have significantly impacted economic markets within certain sectors, with financial services and retail businesses being particularly impacted.
 Spectrum Brands' ability to generate revenue depends significantly on discretionary consumer spending.
 It is difficult to predict new general economic conditions that could impact consumer and customer demand for Spectrum Brands' products or its ability to manage normal commercial relationships with its customers, suppliers and creditors.
 The recent continuation of a number of negative economic factors, including constraints on the supply of credit to households, uncertainty and weakness in the labor market and general consumer fears of a continuing economic downturn could have a negative impact on discretionary consumer spending.
 If the economy continues to deteriorate or fails to improve, Spectrum Brands' business could be negatively impacted, including as a result of reduced demand for its products or supplier or customer disruptions.
 Any weakness in discretionary consumer spending could have a material adverse effect on its revenues, results of operations and financial condition.
-In addition, Spectrum Brands' ability to react to changing economic and business conditions.
+In addition, Spectrum Brands' ability to access the capital markets may be restricted at a time when it could be necessary or beneficial to do so, which could have an impact on its flexibility to react to changing economic and business conditions.